 Does your libido lag these days?
 Are you unable to find the strength to get up in the morning and build out a great day ahead?
 Can’t focus on your job or initiate some quality time with friends or family?
 There’s a very good chance you’re experiencing symptoms of low testosterone, also known as low T. Life’s day-to-day stress can lower testosterone levels.
 But so can your diet.
 Meaning: You may be consuming what can best be described as testosterone-killing foods.

-Which types of foods, specifically, can be classified as testosterone killing foods?
-We know of 10 that may send your T levels plunging.
+Which types of foods, specifically, can be classified as testosterone-killing foods?
+We know of 11 that may send your T levels plunging.
 Swap them out for testosterone-boosting fare and your T levels will thank you.

 What Foods Kill Testosterone?

 Soy generally contains a large volume of phytoestrogen isoflavones, estrogen-like compounds found in plants.
-These phytoestrogens can trigger estrogen receptors in your body, but they can also decrease the activity of your androgen receptors, which your testosterone binds itself to.
-If it can’t bind to those receptors, then your testosterone can’t perform as it should — and therefore, neither can you.
+These phytoestrogens can trigger estrogen receptors in your body, but they can also decrease the activity of your androgen receptors, to which your testosterone binds itself.
+If it can’t bind to those receptors, then your testosterone can’t perform as it should—and therefore, neither can you.

 Until there’s definitive research, if you’re already concerned about your hormone levels, it’s probably best to consider soy as a potential testosterone killer and just limit the intake.

-There’s extensive research that too much alcohol impedes the functionality of your hypothalamus, pituitary gland and testes.
+There’s extensive research that too much alcohol impedes the functionality of your hypothalamus, pituitary gland, and testes (5).
 Like with dairy, the hypothalamus can’t release GnRH, the pituitary gland can’t release FSH and LH, and your testes can’t produce testosterone.
-In short, if you’re continually overserved, your hormones become underserved.
+In short, if you’re continually over-served, your hormones become underserved.
 Even worse, they pay for it all.

-A recent report detailed a study in which healthy male volunteers received ethanol — grain alcohol — equal to a pint of whiskey per day.
+A recent report (6) detailed a study in which healthy male volunteers received ethanol—grain alcohol—equal to a pint of whiskey per day.
 Those volunteers’ T levels began dropping after three days; after 30 days, their significantly deficient testosterone levels closely resembled those measured in alcoholic males.

 4. Baked goods